shihikoo/TextMining/cookbook.md

 The following figure is the learning curve when the sparse level at 0.99, which equvalent to a feature number of 1485.
 It shows how the precition result changes with the number of training dataset.
 The result is generally monotonic with variance.
 The variance may be reduced with cross validation.
 The training is converged as the number of data increases (the gap between training data and validation data becomes smaller as the number of data increase).
 The model reaches its optimistic result around 25000.
 Thus the perfomace of the model will not improve even we increase the size of the data set.
 ![Naive Bayes learning curve with sparselevel 0.99](/img/learning_curve_NB_sl099.png)

 After tuning, we used test result to test the performance of the model as plotted below.
-If sensitivity > 80% is required, ~19000 is the minimum size of dataset, which gives a balanced accuracy at 82%.
-However, if a ~75% sensitivity is acceptable, the balanced accuracy is around 80% as soon as the number of data reaches ~2500
+The performance is similar as the validation result.
+The performance reaches its best possible accuracy when the size of data set reaches about 5000.
+The sensitivity is then around 80% and specificity about 83%.
+Noting that the data set number is the total number and 60% of them was used to train the model.

 ![Test data result: Naive Bayes learning curve with sparselevel 0.99](/img/test_learning_curve_NB_sl099.png)

-Thus, for small trainning data set(~2500) Naive is a OK model giving a acceptable result with validation data with sensitivity at 75%, specificity around 83% and balanced accuracy around 80%.
+Thus, for small trainning data set(~5000*0.6 = 3000) Naive is a OK model giving a acceptable result with validation data with sensitivity at 75%, specificity around 83% and balanced accuracy around 80%.

 ####2. kNN model (knn in {class})
 kNN model has one paramenter (k) to tune, on top of number of features and the size of the training data.